projectPythonator/primeCompression/README.md

     blocking, 3.0 needs to happen before the next 2, and same for 3-4 otherwise no blocking, for IO
     you just need to write IO before 3.1 finishes otherwise you will have threads waiting to fill
     the IO buffers again I have some ideas on how to do to take advantage of this when I get there

+STYLE GUIDES used
+C++: using the c++ core guidelines style guide as much as possible
+Python3: will use a linter when possible
+Bash: not sure for this one yet